fhernanb/HYPERPO_paper/README.md

 ## Supplementary material

-This is the supplementary material for the HYPERPO paper.
+This is the supplementary material for the "Hyper-Poisson Regression Modeling via GAMLSS" paper.